GYHPCG/mnlm-smart-arm/client/LLM_control/robot_arm.md

 5. Wrist: Servo 5 is the one joint above serve 4.
 It is like the wrist of the arm that can rotate.
 6. Fingers: Servo 6 is the last servo at the end.
 It is like the fingers that can hold (up to 180 degrees) and release (up to 0 degrees).

+[notice]!!!
-When all servos are at 90 degrees, the entire arm is perpendicular to the ground.
+When all servos are at 90 degrees, the entire arm is perpendicular to the ground. the Servo 6 is the last servo at the end.
+It is like the fingers that can hold (up to 180 degrees) and release (up to 0 degrees).when the servo is at 0 degrees, the finger is fully extended. at the 180  degrees, the finger is fully closed.

 ## Read the current position of the servo